LarsMichelsen/pmatic/README.md

 ## Usage

 Please take a look at the scripts below the `examples` directory for some sample scripts.
+I'll try to add more in the near future.
 Just to give you a quick view, here a simple example how to list all shutter contacts and their current states on the CCU2:

 ```
 import pmatic.api